canonical/kafka-operator/docs/tutorial/t-manage-passwords.md

 ok: "True"
 ```

-In order to rotate external password with no or limited downtime, please refer to the how-to guide on [app management](/t/charmed-kafka-how-to-manage-app/10285).
+To rotate external password with no or limited downtime, please refer to the how-to guide on [app management](/t/charmed-kafka-how-to-manage-app/10285).

 #### Remove the user